perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 `$is_sheep` is a class, the smart-match will check to see if the object in `$_` belongs to the same class or some derived class.

-The single `when` statement handles either type of selector â `Code` or `Class` â auto-magically.
+The single `when` statement handles either type of selector — `Code` or `Class` — auto-magically.
 That's why it's known as smart-matching.

 Having now allowed class names as selectors, we can take the final step and simplify: